fissehab/getting_and_cleaning_data/Codebook.md

  <li> Reads activity_labels.txt, changes the characters to lower case for readability and removes underscore.
 Then, it applies descriptive activity names to name the activities in the data set.
 The names of activities are

-walking, walkingupstairs, walkingdownstairs, sitting, standing and laying.<li>
+walking, walkingupstairs, walkingdownstairs, sitting, standing and laying.</li>

 <li>The script run_analysis.R appropriately labels the data set with descriptive names.The script merges the 10299x66 data frame containing the features with the activity labels and subject IDs, which are both 10299x1 data frames.
 This sttep creates the file "merged_and_cleaned_data.txt".
 This file a 10299x68 data frame.
 In "merged_and_cleaned_data.txt" the first column is subject IDs, the second column is activity names, and the last 66 columns are measurements.
 The names are the following: tbodyacc-mean-x, tbodyacc-mean-y, tbodyacc-mean-z, tbodyacc-std-x,tbodyacc-std-y, tbodyacc-std-z, tgravityacc-mean-x, and tgravityacc-mean-y.
 Subject IDs are integers between 1 and 30 inclusive.</li>